“Or… just write me a check, genau? Like a normal person.”

 “Hm.
 Dedicated.
 I can’t promise any—”

-“Lemme see,” Åke replied with a thick voice, after which he briefly glanced at the screen.
+“Lemme see,” Åke replied with a thick voice, briefly glancing at the screen.
 “Like three minutes?
 Give me five though.”

-Dust pulled her eyebrows up at Ekster, as if checking whether he understood what this conversation was about.
-Ekster shrugged and fixated his attention somewhere in the opposite direction.
+Dust lifted her eyebrows at Ekster, as if checking whether he understood what this conversation was about.
+Ekster shrugged and fixed his attention somewhere in the opposite direction.

-He crushed the half-smoken cigarette in the ash tray and got up from his seat.
+He crushed the half-smoked cigarette in the ash tray and got up from his seat.
 The confident grin was back on his face like it had never left.

 Dust grinned at the superficial compliment.
 “Leaving already?
 Ekster planned on having dinner together.”

 “Did he now?” Åke reacted with a veil of feigned disbelief.
 “Sadly I’ll have to miss out on that part of the date.
 But enjoy yourselves,” he added with a suggestive smirk while he put his hideously trendy sunglasses back on.
-This man’s head was deep in the gutter at all times, it seemed. Åke didn’t wait for anyone to regain the ability to speak.
+This man’s head was deep in the gutter at all times, it seemed.
+Ekster opened his mouth to protest but Åke didn’t wait for a reply.
+“Think of me when ya’ll are doing it!
+Ciao!”

 With those as his last words, he strutted off and disappeared into the crowd.
-Dust turned to Ekster with an amused ear-to-ear grin plastered all over her face.
+Dust turned to Ekster with an amused ear-to-ear grin plastered across her face.
+“Well, well, well, Curator.
+And where the heck did you dig up that gem?”

 Ekster shook his head in defeat.
 “Don’t even ask.
 I had to extort some characters I’d rather never meet again.
 The infrastructure around this man’s life is an iron cage.
 I mean, it’s crazy that I even managed to get a hold of him.
 Took me a hot minute.
 They make him live out in the fucking woods.
-And, as you can see—” he gestured at the direction Åke left in, “They keep him booked and busy all the fucking time.”
+And, as you can see—” He gestured in the direction Åke had left.
+“They keep him booked and busy all the fucking time.”

 Ekster raised an eyebrow.
-“How come you know?”
+“How do you know?”

-Dust giggled.
 “Some kid was here when you left to pick up that call.
-He said you’ve been tailing his ass and asked us if you were a cop.”
+Said you’ve been tailing his ass and asked us if you were a cop.”

 Ekster was dumbstruck.
-“Me!?”
-He exclaimed, louder than he had intended.
-“Fuck me, do I look like a cop?”
-He whispered in exasperation after people around them had stopped looking.
+“Me?!” he exclaimed, louder than he had intended.
+“Fuck me, do I look like a cop?” he whispered in exasperation after the people around them had stopped looking.

 Dust chuckled.
 “I wouldn’t have made that mistake.
 You must’ve left quite the impression.”